-The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 (together, the "New EU Covered Bond Legislation") came into effect on 7 January 2020 (with a maximum 30 month transposition period after the effective date).
-Among other things, the New EU Covered Bond Legislation lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.
-The New EU Covered Bond Legislation has been implemented by amendments to the Covered Bonds Act which entered into force on 8 July 2022.
+The EU Covered Bond Legislation came into effect on 7 January 2020.
+Among other things, the EU Covered Bond Legislation lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.
+The EU Covered Bond Legislation has been implemented by amendments to the Covered Bonds Act which entered into force on 8 July 2022.

-For a covered bond that has been issued before 8 July 2022, the previous version of the Covered Bonds Act as in force until 8 July 2022 (the "Old Covered Bonds Act") will, as a main principle, continue to apply during the remaining part of such covered bond's maturity.
-However, to ensure a smooth transition to the new rules, statements made in the preparatory work to the amended Covered Bonds Act indicates that issuers with covered bonds issued under the Old Covered Bonds Act that benefit from the same Cover Pool as covered bonds issued under the Covered Bonds Act may apply the new legislation to the Cover Pool in its entirety but that this shall be determined by the application of the law.
+For a covered bond that has been issued before 8 July 2022, the previous version of the Covered Bonds Act as in force until 8 July 2022 will, as a main principle, continue to apply during the remaining part of such covered bond's maturity.
 For tap issues made after 8 July 2022, certain transitional provisions will apply.

-In addition to the Covered Bonds Act the SFSA has issued regulations and recommendations under the authority conferred on it by the Covered Bonds Act (Finansinspektionens föreskrifter och allmänna råd om säkerställda obligationer (FFFS 2013:1), most recently updated version FFFS 2022:12)) (the "Swedish FSA Regulations").
+In addition to the Covered Bonds Act the SFSA has issued regulations and recommendations under the authority conferred on it by the Covered Bonds Act (Finansinspektionens föreskrifter och allmänna råd om säkerställda obligationer (FFFS 2013:1), most recently updated version FFFS 2022:12) (the "SFSA Regulations").
 The SFSA Regulations include, amongst other things, clarifications with respect to the independent inspector's (Sw. oberoende granskare) tasks and reporting duties to the SFSA, and a requirement on Institutions to provide information to the SFSA (for example, Institutions are required under the SFSA Regulations to provide information about their valuation methods (Sw. värderingsmetoder) and that such information must be submitted to the SFSA four times per year, and be made available to the SFSA no later than 30 days after the respective balance sheet date (Sw. balansdag)).